 - Disturbing livestock, horses and farm animals.

-In my experience (plus considerable feedback from my online community members) it can be taken for granted that fireworks are pretty much expected by everyone in the following cases:
+In my experience (plus considerable feedback from other enthusiasts) it can be taken for granted that fireworks are pretty much expected by everyone in the following cases:

 - Bonfire Night (November 5th) and the weekend before and after (especially Saturdays, for community and organised events).